oStritze/ostritze.github.io/projects.md

 - __Context:__ Internal Project @ ING-DiBa
 - __What:__ Design and development of an on-premise, multi-tenant monitoring and log aggregation platform, based on Redhat OpenShift/Kubernetes, Docker, Apache Kafka and Elastic-Stack: Elasticsearch, Kibana, Logstash and Beats.
 Handling terabytes of daily log data from hundreds of application servers Kafka.
 Automation with Ansible, Build and Deployment with Jenkins.
 After go-live, maintenance and onboarding as well as first-level support for internal customers.
 Knowledge transfer and mentoring of new employees and apprentices as well as close cooperation with international development teams and architects of holdings company ING.
 - __Results:__ A plethora of smaller Elasticsearch clusters, tuned to fullfil different search duties for developers in different development stages (load testing, production, development of microservices).
-- __Tech used:__ Docker, Kubernetes, Openshift, Jenkins, Ansible, Elasticsearch, Logstash, Kibana, Kafka, mTLS
+- __Tech used:__ Docker, Kubernetes, Openshift, Jenkins, Ansible, Elasticsearch, Logstash, Beats (Filebeat, Metricbeat), Kibana, Kafka

 ## 2016